Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 For more about **NICE** feature, please click `Nuclei User Extended Introduction`_.

 * Mainly show how to use NICE intrinsic function with compiler.
-* It only works with Nuclei RISC-V Processor with the hardware NICE demo intergated.
+* It only works with Nuclei RISC-V Processor with the hardware NICE demo integrated.

 .. note::

-    * If didn't work with gd32vf103 processor.
+    * It doesn't work with gd32vf103 processor.

 **How to run this application:**

 .. code-block:: shell

     # Assume that you can set up the Tools and Nuclei SDK environment
-    # Use Nuclei UX607 RISC-V processor as example, hardware NICE demo intergated
+    # Use Nuclei UX607 RISC-V processor as example, hardware NICE demo integrated
     # cd to the demo_dsp directory
     cd application/baremetal/demo_nice
     # Clean the application first